+CANNABIS

-CANNABIS While the growing of cannabis is considered an agricultural use, related production uses, such as: laboratories, processing, packaging, and shipping, may only be considered as on-farm diversified uses or agriculture-related uses and are subject to the applicable policies for such uses, in addition to Provincial and Federal requirements.
+While the growing of cannabis is considered an agricultural use, related production uses, such as: laboratories, processing, packaging, and shipping, may only be considered as on-farm diversified uses or agriculture-related uses and are subject to the applicable policies for such uses, in addition to Provincial and Federal requirements.

+ANAEROBIC DIGESTERS

-ANAEROBIC DIGESTERS Anaerobic digesters, as a renewable energy facility, may be permitted as an agricultural use, in accordance with the requirements of 3.1.5.4.
+Anaerobic digesters, as a renewable energy facility, may be permitted as an agricultural use, in accordance with the requirements of 3.1.5.4.

+LIVESTOCK FARMING

-LIVESTOCK FARMING Agricultural uses which include new or expanding livestock and poultry operations are permitted, subject to the requirements of 3.1.4.2.1.
+Agricultural uses which include new or expanding livestock and poultry operations are permitted, subject to the requirements of 3.1.4.2.1.

+DWELLINGS

-DWELLINGS Residential uses, including accommodation for farm labour, may be permitted on an agricultural lot as an accessory use, subject to the requirements of 3.1.4.2.2.
+Residential uses, including accommodation for farm labour, may be permitted on an agricultural lot as an accessory use, subject to the requirements of 3.1.4.2.2.

-AGRICULTURAL LOT SIZE Agricultural lots shall be sufficiently large to facilitate parcel sizes and configurations that provide for flexible and efficient agricultural uses over the long term.
-The minimum size of agricultural lots shall be 30 hectares (74.1 acres).
+AGRICULTURAL LOT SIZE

+Agricultural lots shall be sufficiently large to provide the flexibility to accommodate a range of viable agricultural uses over the long term, limit land fragmentation, and minimize potential negative impacts on agriculture.
+As such, the minimum size of agricultural lots shall be 30 hectares (74.1 acres).